PKHarsimran/StockForcastor/README.md

 # StockForcastor
-Currently working on 'Stock Market Predictions with LSTM in Python' Discover Long Short-Term Memory (LSTM) networks in Python and how you can use them to make stock market predictions!
+'Stock Market Predictions with LSTM in Python' Discover Long Short-Term Memory (LSTM) networks in Python and how you can use them to make stock market predictions!